-If an emergency strikes, do you have a plan in place to keep your affordable housing organization operational, or has the development of a business continuity plan remained on the back burner?
+If an emergency strikes, does your housing organization have a plan in place to remain operational, or is the development of a business continuity plan stuck on the back burner?

 What is a business continuity plan, and why is it important?

 A BCP is a document that outlines how a business will continue its operations during an unplanned service disruption.
 It contains contingencies for every aspect of the business that might be affected.

 In normal circumstances, developing a BCP can feel time-consuming and burdensome.
 But with HAI Group's guided tool and the right mindset—that you're developing a clear plan to protect the vital work your organization does in the community—your organization is set up for success.

 Disastrous disruptions are never predictable, which is why a well-thought-out BCP is so critical.
 Your organization needs to be in a position to act quickly and decisively in an emergency.
 Ideally, your organization's BCP is established well ahead of time so staff can be trained on contingency plans, helping to avoid confusion in the heat of the moment.

 We know you're busy, so HAI Group's tool offers three BCP creation options depending on your available time.
 The three versions are:

 HAI Group members can access this BCP tool free of charge through our Risk Management Center located within each member's Account Dashboard: